 After doctors clamped the baby’s umbilical cord, he placed her under an overhead warmer to raise her body temperature and placed a breathing tube into her airway.

-Today, she’s “she’s happy, full of energy and full of life” and keeps right up with her 4-year-old brother, Stensrud said.
+Today, she’s “she’s happy, full of energy and full of life” and keeps right up with her 5-year-old brother, Stensrud said.

-When her motor and language skills were evaluated last year, she did well compared to other children her age, Ahmad said.
 She does not have cerebral palsy.
-Mild cases can be first diagnosed at 3-5 years of age, but doctors don’t have reason to believe she will have cerebral palsy later, he added.
+Mild cases can be first diagnosed at 3-5 years of age, but doctors don’t have reason to believe Lyla will have cerebral palsy later, Ahmad added.